What is a Disabled Facilities Grant (DFG)?

 From grants to local authority funding, find out what help is available to help pay for home adaptations.

-Without local authority funding for home adaptations, you may need to use your income and savings, a personal loan, or ...
+If you’re not eligible for council funding, you may need to use your income and savings, a loan or other options.